gravitee-io/gravitee-doc-gen/README.md

 ## Other extension

-They are easy to implement, two functions: 1 to validate the `data` part of the chuck and and one to handle the generation, they then need to be register in `main.go`
+They are easy to implement, two functions: 1 to validate the `data` part of the chuck and one to handle the generation, they then need to be register in `main.go`

 ### To be done

 - `api-type`
     - Let the user define if what API works with
-    - Structure to be defined with archi team
-- `schema-to-env`
-    - turns a json schema into documented env variable that can be rendered in a template

 ### Go template